pranshushah/http-pro/docs/docs/API/HttpOptions.md

 <HttpOptions/>

-- second argument of the **http-pro** request is the object that can have following properties.
+- second argument of the **http-pro** request is an object which can have following properties.

 1. All properties of second parameter of [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Request#properties).
 2. ### `baseUrl`